Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Discussion

-Our evaluation revealed several distinct advantages of the ML Calibration Framework.
-First, the BiLSTM neural network substantially improved parameter recovery accuracy compared to ABC-only methods.
-Specifically, the BiLSTM approach resulted in lower mean absolute error and root-mean-square error across all targeted parameters, with error distributions consistently centered around zero and exhibiting minimal dispersion.
+Our evaluation revealed several distinct advantages of the DeepIMC framework.\\ First, DeepIMC \textbf{substantially improved parameter recovery accuracy compared to ABC-only methods}.
+Specifically, DeepIMC resulted in lower mean absolute error and root-mean-square error across all targeted parameters, with error distributions consistently centered around zero and exhibiting minimal dispersion.
 In contrast, ABC methods demonstrated broader error distributions, heavier tails, and systematic biases, particularly evident in parameters such as contact rate and $R_0$.

-Second, the predictive performance of the ML Calibration Framework was superior.
-Epidemic trajectories derived from BiLSTM-calibrated models consistently showed reduced bias and narrower 95\% prediction intervals, while maintaining coverage rates near the nominal 95\%.
-This indicates that the BiLSTM method achieves a more precise yet reliable forecasting capability compared to ABC.
+Second, the \textbf{predictive performance of DeepIMC was superior}.
+Epidemic trajectories derived from DeepIMC-calibrated models consistently showed reduced bias and narrower 95\% prediction intervals, while maintaining coverage rates near the nominal 95\%.
+This indicates that DeepIMC achieves more precise yet reliable forecasting capability compared to ABC.

-Third, computational efficiency represented a notable strength of our proposed framework.
-BiLSTM-based calibration completed within seconds on standard processors without parallel computing requirements, in sharp contrast to ABC–LFMCMC methods that necessitated over 11 minutes even with significant parallelization.
+Third, \textbf{computational efficiency represented a notable strength of DeepIMC}.
+DeepIMC-based calibration completed within seconds on standard processors without parallel computing requirements, in sharp contrast to ABC--LFMCMC methods that necessitated over 77 seconds.
 This dramatic reduction in computational time significantly enhances the practical applicability of our approach, especially in real-time epidemic forecasting scenarios or situations requiring simultaneous evaluations across multiple settings.

-One of the major benefits of employing a neural network for inverse modeling lies in its single-training requirement.
-After initial training, the model can rapidly produce parameter estimates and associated uncertainty intervals through a simple forward pass.
-Unlike ABC methods, which demand extensive simulation for each parameter exploration, our BiLSTM effectively exploits learned patterns from historical simulations.
+One of the major benefits of employing a neural network for inverse modeling is its \textbf{single-training requirement}.
+After initial training, DeepIMC can rapidly produce parameter estimates and associated uncertainty intervals through a simple forward pass.
+Unlike ABC methods, which demand extensive simulation for each parameter exploration, DeepIMC effectively exploits learned patterns from historical simulations.
 Additionally, neural networks excel at capturing complex nonlinear interactions among parameters, an essential feature for accurately modeling disease dynamics that often challenge traditional statistical sampling methods.